 are quickly and expertly removed.
 It also makes the owner of the wreck strictly liable for all eligible costs linked to wreck removal.

-Under the Wreck Removal Convention, ship owners must maintain adequate insurance or other financial security and ships over 300 gross tonnes must carry a certificate issued by countries that are party to the Convention.
+Under the Wreck Removal Convention, owners of a seagoing vessel of 300 gross tonnes or more must maintain adequate insurance or other financial security and must carry a certificate issued by countries that are party to the Convention.
 In Canada, it is Transport Canada that issues these certificates.

 Related information